openshift/openshift-origin-design/research/alert_descriptions/index.md

 ## Introduction

 Monitoring is a critical aspect of architecting and maintaining a successful OpenShift environment.
 One of the most common ways a user interacts with monitoring is through an alert, which can help direct the user's attention to the problem and, hopefully, how to resolve it.
-Our user experience design research team conducted a mixed-methods, online study with 89 internal OpenShift users and 14 OpenShift customers to explore (a) **what makes an alert useful** and (b) **what a user typically does after seeing an alert**.
-This information helped evaluate the current state of OpenShift alerts and guide what design changes in the web console could better support our users.
+Our user experience design research team conducted a mixed-methods, online study with 89 internal OpenShift users and 14 OpenShift customers to explore (a) **what makes a cluster alert useful** and (b) **what a user typically does after seeing an alert**.
+This information helped evaluate the current state of OpenShift cluster alerts and guide what design changes in the web console could better support our users in cluster administration.

 ## Research Plan